-The goal of visual feature extraction is to obtain information from the current image frame that is robust across varying intensity, scale, translation, rotation, viewing angle and talkers.
-This is an even more difficult task for pixel based systems, but the use of e.g. active shape models [13], deformable templates [11] or dynamic contours [12] to track the lip outline removes the possibility of learning any other visual cues that may be significant.
+The goal of visual feature extraction is to obtain information about the current image frame that is robust across varying intensity, scale, translation, rotation, viewing angle and talkers.
+This is an even more difficult task for pixel based systems, but the use of e.g. active shape models [11], deformable templates [9] or dynamic contours [10] to track the lip contours removes the possibility of learning any other visual cues that may be significant.

-The one dimensional recursive median sieve defined above may be used to decompose a two dimensional image by scanning in a given direction, e.g. over each column of the image for the vertical case-the direction in which most lip motion occurs during speech.
-In practice a sieve transform is applied to an entire image in a single pass.
-The resulting granularity spectrum contains the position, amplitude and scale information of the set of granules that describe the image.
+The one dimensional recursive median sieve defined above can be used to decompose two dimensional image by scanning in a given direction, e.g. over each column of the image for the vertical case as this is the direction in which most motion occurs during speech.
+In practice the sieve transform is applied to an entire image in a single pass.
+The resulting granularity contains the position, amplitude and scale information of the set of granules that describe that image.
 As a transform of the original image it contains all the information.

-We discard the amplitude attribute of the granules as this largely codes the intensity of the image and we require the visual feature to be independent of intensity variation.
+We must discard the amplitude attribute of the granules as this largely codes the intensity of the image and we require the visual feature to be independent of intensity variation.
 The position variation of a granule is dependent on inter-frame differences of the image feature to which it belongs.
-To use position information would require the identification and tracking of 'interesting' granules (image features), which is counter to the data driven paradigm.
-The scale parameter is relatively insensitive to intensity variations (until quantisation effects become large) and translation.
-As the image scene varies between frames (e.g. mouth opens, teeth become visible) the number of granules at any scale in the image will change.
+To use position information would require the identification and tracking of 'interesting' granules (image features), which is counter to the data-driven paradigm.
+The scale parameter is relatively insensitive to to intensity variations (until quantisation effects become large) and translation.
+As the image scene varies between frames (e.g. mouth opens, teeth become visible) the number of granules of a given scale in the image will change.

 We can now collapse the granularity spectrum, by ignoring position and amplitude information, and form a scale histogram.
 This is the number of granules of each scale summed across the entire image.
-This also substantially reduces the dimensionality, from the raw image data to that of the maximum scale used in the sieve transform, 60 pixels for this work.
-Figure 1 demonstrates this process.
+This provides a simple method of substantially reducing the dimensionality of the raw image data to that of the maximum scale used in the sieve transform, 60 pixels in this work.

-Example scale histograms are shown in Figure 2 for the utterance sequence "D-G-M".
-The top panel shows typical frames from the image sequence, a neutral frame and the centre frame from each utterance.
+Example scale histograms are show in Figure 1.
+The top panel shows typical frames from the image sequence-a neutral frame and the centre frame from each utterance.
 The mouth region was roughly located and the scale histogram of the region obtained.
 This is plotted as intensity, white represents a large number of granules and scale increases down the y-axis.
-The number of granules found at a scale clearly change whenever the mouth moves and remains stationary at other times.
+The number of granules clearly change whenever the mouth moves.
 The bottom panel shows the corresponding audio signal.
+Figure 2 shows a single utterance in more detail.
 The utterances are isolated letters and, as expected, the visual cues can be seen to begin before and end after the acoustic signal.